Oran massacre of 1962: Background

-It is no surprise that these events took place in Oran in particular.
-Oran was a particularly important place in French Algeria, and was the only city in North Africa to feature a bullring.
-This testifies not only to the highly European nature of the city, but also the city as a cite of violence and drama.
-In colonial Algeria, Oran stood out for its unique demography.
-In the 1931 census, over 80% of the inhabitants were reportedly European, a percentage that increased drastically after 1939 when a new wave of Spaniards migrated there to flee the Spanish Civil War.
+Oran was a particularly important place in French Algeria.
+Oran stood out for its unique demography.
+In the 1931 census, over 80% of the inhabitants were reportedly European, a proportion that increased drastically after 1939 when a new wave of Spaniards migrated there to flee the Spanish Civil War.
 Violent conflicts had taken place in Oran since the end of the 19th century, particularly between different communities.
-In the 1930s, Oran's bullring became the central arena for the campaign for reform of Algerian institutions; and in 1936 and 1937, was home to strikes that shook the city of Oran.
+In the 1930s, Oran's bullring became the central arena for the campaign for reform of Algerian institutions; and in 1936 and 1937, was home to strikes that shook the city.
 One incident between strikers and non-strikers during this period escalated to the point of police firing shots in the bullring, and, elsewhere in the city, police being attacked with stones.
 Talking about Oran during the interwar period, historian Claire Marynower described Oran as "a place where politics were transformed and radicalised, throwing into sharp local relief issues that concerned the whole French empire."
-Oran was fertile ground for the massacre to take place.